KTH/devops-course/contributions/course-automation/augustjo-grunler/README.md

 ````

 The yaml might be changed to trigger the action on other events or to specify certain branches or paths.
-The uses path will only work for the course when the code has been merged into the repo.
-In some cases you might also want to specify a branch or tag.

 ### Course-specific
 The action triggers on a PR when the files that are modified matches this path in the devops structure `**/feedback/**/README.md`.